 Be Cool, Know the Rules: New York City Public Pool Rules

-Before you head to one of the pools to take a quick dip, be sure to read all of their rules carefully – and be prepared to take them seriously.
-They do have staff (who are often described as militant) checking all pool guests to make sure they adhere to the rules.
-First, don’t be surprised if you have to show your padlock (regardless of whether you intend to put anything in a locker or not, you’ll need this to get in the door) and bathing suit before they’ll let you in the door.
+Before you head to one of the pools to take a quick dip, be sure to read all of the rules carefully—and be prepared to take them seriously.
+Staff is on hand checking all pool guests to make sure they adhere to the rules, and they are not messing around.
+First, masks are required everywhere except in the pool, and don't be surprised if you have to show your padlock and bathing suit before they'll let you in.

 This Olympic-sized pool is near a recreation center, ball fields, IKEA and cafes.
 Make a day trip of it and stuff yourself after your swim at a food truck (during the summer they usually park at the edge of the park), or try a hipster cafe on Van Brunt Street.